 When Thomas came to Vancouver in 1905, he became a dedicated member of the faith community.
 He was a founding member of Knights of Columbus Council 1081 and an active parishioner in St. Patrick’s Church where he and Kate O’Connor were married.
 This faith commitment was carried on by their son and daughter, Frank and Ellen, who remained active in the Catholic community through their lifetimes.

-Frank was a Canon lawyer who served on the marriage tribunal and was involved with Serra and the Knights of Columbus.
+Frank was a Canon Lawyer who served on the marriage tribunal and was involved with Serra and the Knights of Columbus.
 Ellen was active with bereavement support and The Order of the Holy Sepulchre among many other roles in the Catholic community and her parish.
-Tom and Michael Crean, Thomas and Kate’s grandchildren, have further carried on this legacy, remaining active in the Catholic community through the Knights of Columbus, Providence Health Care, Serra, Catholic schools and many other organizations in addition to their own parish commitments.
+Michael Crean, Thomas and Kate’s grandson, has further carried on this legacy, remaining active in the Catholic community through the Knights of Columbus, Providence Health Care, Catholic schools and many other organizations in addition to his own parish commitments.
 Mike's son, Ryan, is a member of the Knights of Columbus Council 1283.

 450 West 2nd Avenue

 Burnaby BC, V5C 2K8

 New Westminster, BC, V3L 3A3

 17667 57th Avenue

 Cloverdale BC, V3S 1H1